yiisoft/docs/guide/en/start/forms.md

 <?= Form::end() ?>
 ```

-If form has a message set, we are displaying a box with the message.
+If a form has a message set, you're displaying a box with the message.
 The rest if about rendering the form.

-We get the action URL from URL manager service.
-We access it as `$url` that is a default parameter available in all views.
+You get the action URL from the URL manager service.
+You access it as `$url` that's a default parameter available in all views.
 This variable and alike ones such as `$csrf` are provided by view injections listed in `config/params.php`:

 ```php